 - Inflamed, flaking skin that also becomes crusty and dry overnight

 Dogs with light coats like Pugs, Maltese and white English bulldogs are often more susceptible to sunburn, so it’s essential to be extra careful when they’re outside.
-These dogs should be kept inside whenever possible and applied with sunscreen when necessary.
+These dogs should be kept inside whenever possible and applied sunscreen when necessary.

 It’s harder for heavy-coated dogs to regulate their body temperatures, so they should be kept inside as much as possible to avoid overheating problems.

 Suppose your dog has already been diagnosed with cancer.
-In that case, whether it is melanoma or not, keeping your dog inside as much as possible will reduce their chances of getting another type of cancer.
+In that case, whether melanoma or not, keeping your dog inside as much as possible will reduce their chances of getting another type of cancer.

 Melanomas are the most common type of skin cancer in dogs.
-Still, there can be immune-mediated and non-immune mediated cancers as well.
+Still, there can be immune-mediated and non-immune-mediated cancers as well.
 One such example includes mast cell tumours which often develop as a pet becomes older.

 Melanomas can have a variety of different appearances in dogs but are usually either:

 - A dark raised growth on the skin that continues growing and is almost always painful or itchy